 - Engine and generator exhaust - Engine and generator fuel, and other liquids such as coolants and oil, especially used motor oil - Cooking fuels - Cleaners, paints, and substances used for vessel repair - Waste materials that result from wear of vessel components - Lead from battery terminals and from other sources such as ballast or fishing sinkers

 TO AVOID HARM:

-• Keep away from engine, generator, and cooking fuel exhaust fumes.
+- Keep away from engine, generator, and cooking fuel exhaust fumes. - Wash areas thoroughly with soap and water after handling the substances above.

 A. FUEL AND OIL SPILLAGE